GabrielMorris/writeasly/README.md

 ```

+### Collections

 #### Get a user's collections

-Returns an array of a user's collections (blogs).
+Fetches and returns an array of a user's collections (blogs) as Collection objects.

 ```
 client.authenticate(username, password);